discourse/discourse-hcaptcha/README.md

    - Navigate to `Admin` > `Settings` > `Plugins` > `hCaptcha (settings)`.
    - In this section, add the site key and secret key you obtained from HCaptcha.

-4. **Update Content Security Policy**:
-   - To ensure proper functionality, add `https://hcaptcha.com` to your Content Security Policy (CSP) for scripts.
-This can be done by navigating to `http://your-community-domain/admin/site_settings/category/security` or by going to `Admin` > `Settings` > `Security` within your admin panel.

 By completing these steps, you will successfully integrate HCaptcha into the sign-up form of your community.